stevenxchung/sarae-photography/readme.md

 * Fix columns box issue on each page (reformating the navbar)
 * Fix font sizing issue on each page (reformating the navbar)
 * Optimize for mobile with styling
+* Add 3 more images to balance out images when resizing
+* Re-adjust gallery.ejs and CSS to accommodate changes